itucsdb1965/ATAREM/docs/source/developer/atahan.rst

      return render_template('watchlist.html', username=username, title=title)

-In the first query  watchlist from a user  is read from database later on in the second query details of a movie stored in title in order to send it to html.
+In the first query  watchlist from a user  is read from database later on in the second query details of a movie stored in title in order to send it to html.A list is used in order keep details of the movie because it is convenient while rendering with jinja.

 4.Updating
 ~~~~~~~~~~~~~~~~~~~~~~~~